 After 21 days of traveling around Europe, I’m back in the good ol’ Empire State.
 As much fun as it was adventuring and exploring a bunch, it’s nice to have the comforts of home and my pup by my side.
 Here’s a round up of my trip and some tips (and more photos) for all my fellow wanderers!

 Out of the cities visited on this trip, here are my rankings from favorite to least favorite:

 - Reykjavik, Iceland

 - Barcelona, Spain

 Surprise!
 I loved the coldest place the best!
 Not really surprising at all though…Do I need to remind you just how beautiful Iceland is?

-My photos still don’t even do it justice.
-The mountains were absolutely stunning; it reminded me of the mountain views I had when I was traveling around Seattle and Vancouver this past summer.
+My photos don’t even do it justice.
+The mountains were absolutely stunning; it reminded me of the mountain views I had as I traveled around Seattle and Vancouver this past summer.
 Ah, majestic mountains.
 I love ’em.

-Notes on Iceland — Daylight is scarce (depending on the time of year) so plan your days accordingly.
+ICELAND NOTES: Daylight is scarce (depending on the time of year) so plan accordingly.
 Also, shop hours were generally 10AM-6PM…so night owls beware.
-Iceland is also pretty expensive compared to other places in Europe so prepare to budget!
+Iceland is also pretty expensive compared to other places in Europe so get ready to budget!